Majadahonda: History

 In the 18th century there was a considerable population increase, reaching a total of some 800 inhabitants, according to the census of Floridablanca.
 The majority of the men were day laborers, serving a minority of rich farmers and landed gentry.

-In 1812, during the War of Spanish Independence, it was the site of a battle between the French and British troops which left the town in ruins.
+In 1812, during the War of Spanish Independence, Majadahonda was the site of a battle between the French and British troops which left the town in ruins.
 Ecclesiastical and civil confiscation enforced the sale of land, which was acquired by the rich and powerful nobility.
 One of them, the marqués de Remisa, used his position with the railroad company to have a train station built on his property, which is the origin of the present station, relocated from its original site at El Plantio, but still some distance from the town.

 The Spanish Civil War greatly damaged the area, which, like Madrid, was mostly Republican.
 From 1936 to 1939 the town was mostly deserted.
 The town was entirely reconstructed with a more modern grid format.

 Throughout the 1960s a process of urban transformation and population increase took place.
 Majadahonda abandoned agricultural activities, becoming a dormitory town for Madrid, and thus highly dependent upon the service sector.

 The political changes across Spain have been broadly supported by Majadahonda, which voted in favor of the Spanish Constitution of 1978.
 In the first municipal elections, the old oligarchy lost the power, and a new City council was democratically elected.